Table of Contents

 The Titan Fitness Glute & Hamstring Developer is our budget pick for those wanting a GHD, but not wanting to spend a lot of money.
 In typical Titan Fitness fashion, they have taken a Rogue design, removed many of the frills, and created an equally effective GHD.

 The Titan Fitness GHD has the same functionality as the Rogue Abram 2.0.
-This includes the same footroller adjustment system, pad height, and even the same look.
-The pads and rollers on the Titan GHD will not be as firm or resistance to warping and the overall unit may be less stable, however, for most home gyms this is all you would ever need.
+This includes the same foot roller adjustment system, pad height, and even the same look.
+The pads and rollers on the Titan GHD will not be as firm or resistant to warping and the overall unit may be less stable, however, for most home gyms this is all you would ever need.

-The Titan Fitness GHD may be cheap in price in comparison to Rogue, but it's just as capable for building a strong core and posterior chain.
+The Titan Fitness GHD may be cheap in price in comparison to Rogue, but it's just as capable of building a strong core and posterior chain.
+Check out the guide to building a budget home gym from Titan Fitness.

 Best Pull-Up Bar